 Before you hit the road, be sure to fuel up in Knoxville for the trip ahead.
 The city has plenty of worthwhile stops for coffee and food to satisfy your taste buds.
 A good option is to start your day sipping on artisan coffee and enjoying gourmet pastries at Old City Java.
 Or take your coffee to go for a stroll in Knoxville’s Old City where you’ll find quaint brick sidewalks and historic architecture.
-For a full meal, head to OliBea, which offers a decadent breakfast menu that will leave you inspired for your upcoming adventure.

 From Knoxville, the most direct route to the Smokies is Interstate 40 east to exit 407, a route designed to harness the influx of motorists during the summer.
 It will deposit you in Gatlinburg at the national park’s main western entrance.
 For a slightly more picturesque route, take State Route 441 out of downtown Knoxville, following winding surface roads through the towns of Seymour and Pigeon Forge before arriving at the park.
 Give yourself up to two hours to enjoy the drive.